How is the Dutch education system structured?

 Mbo has four levels of study:

-Secondary general adult education (vavo) is meant for people of 18 years and older.
-Exceptions can be made for those who are younger and did not graduate for their final secondary school exams at another school.
+Secondary general adult education (voortgezet algemeen volwassenonderwijs; vavo) Secondary general adult education (vavo) is usually meant for people of 18 years and older.
 For example, adults who did not yet obtain a secondary school diploma, adults who want to obtain a secondary school diploma at a different level, or those who want to obtain a partial certificate for certain subjects because of their further education.
-At the vavo, adults can obtain a vmbo diploma, a havo or a vwo diploma or partial certificates for certain school subjects.
-The vavo is officially part of the mbo education sector and is therefore offered by mbo institutions.
+At vavo schools, students can obtain a vmbo diploma, a havo or a vwo diploma or partial certificates for certain school subjects.
+Vavo is officially part of the mbo education sector and is therefore offered by mbo institutions, even though one obtains a secondary education diploma.

 Higher professional education (hoger beroepsonderwijs: hbo)